mitp7/Sort_Recycle_System/README.md

 ### The challenge

 - Develop a system that can efficiently sort recyclables and transfer them to corresponding bins.
-Using Python create a program that can control robotic devices by connecting to a raspberry py and using a remote environment (Quanser Labs).
+Using Python create a program that can control robotic devices by connecting to a Raspberry Pi and using a remote environment (Quanser Labs).
-- Use the Q-arm and the Q-bot to transfer the containers in their appropiate bins.
+- Use the Q-Arm and the Q-Bot to transfer the containers in their appropiate bins.

 ### Screenshot